Limitations of the Airbnb Host Guarantee

 For the most part, this is down to a simple misunderstanding of what it is that Airbnb has on offer – the guarantee can be misinterpreted as an all-singing, all-dancing, free of charge solution to all your problems if you don’t take the time to fully understand it.

-All claims are at Airbnb’s discretion and there are numerous loopholes which could mean that your claim won’t be paid.
+All claims are at Airbnb’s discretion and there are numerous loopholes that could mean your claim won’t be paid.

 About The Airbnb 1 Million Host Guarantee

-This means that you’re sharing that $1,000,000 with all of the other thousands of hosts, all over the world.
+This means that you’re sharing that $1,000,000 with thousands of hosts all over the world.